 Automation tools are speeding up the conduct of evidence synthesis.
 However, the uptake of these tools amongst reviewers are slow.
 Potential barriers to use are; 1) the tools often operate in isolation, 2) reviewers need to manipulate their citation data into a specific format to use the tool, and 3) different tools require different levels of programming or computing expertise.

 robvis is an R package that allows users to quickly visualise risk-of-bias assessments performed as part of a systematic review.
 It allows users to created weighted bar-plots of the distribution of risk-of-bias judgements within each bias domain, in addition to “traffic light” plots of the specific domain-level judgements for each study.
 The resulting figures are formatted according the risk-of-bias assessment tool use to perform the assessments (currently supported tools are ROB-2, ROBINS-I and QUADAS-2).
 An associated Shiny app provides a user-friendly interface for the tool.

 The number of publications has been increasing exponentially, and as a result, so has the research field of evidence synthesis.
 Consequently, there is now a need to maintain the quality, currency and credibility of evidence synthesis approaches.
-Within this commentary, we aim to provide a vision for evidence synthesis as a fundamental tool for generating and guiding decision-making.
-This paper will be aimed at all stakeholders, including researchers, institutions, and the broader general community.
+Within this commentary, we provide a vision for evidence synthesis as a fundamental tool for generating and guiding decision-making.
+This paper is aimed at all stakeholders, including researchers, institutions, and the broader general community.